scepman/scepman-docs/docs/use-cases.md

 * Fortinet FortiGate
 * Palo Alto GlobalProtect

+## Certificate-based Authentication

+You can enroll user authentication certificates with SCEPman for TLS client authentication.
+This allows authentication to web sites or services such as

+* Internal web applications
+* Microsoft 365
+  * Exchange Online
+  * Azure Active Directory (AAD)
+* Other cloud services
+* Remote Desktop connections
+  * AVD
+  * Windows server administration

 ## MDM Solutions

 To automate the deployment of relevant configuration profiles and to keep certificates up to date (auto-renewal), we recommend to use SCEPman along with an MDM solution.
 While SCEPman natively integrates with Microsoft Endpoint Manager/Intune and Jamf Pro, our customers have successfully deployed SCEPman along with other MDM solutions.&#x20;